These chocolate chip cookies are my favourite kind, with chewy centres and slightly crisp edges. Plus, no need to chill the dough before baking!

 Yes, there were A LOT of cookies in my kitchen that week!

 Don’t get me wrong, I would happily eat any of these cookies again.
 They just weren’t the right shape, size or texture for my liking.
 Look how much the first two test batches spread and browned!

 The use of bicarbonate of soda and the creaming of the butter and sugar help to leaven the cookie and again help with the softness.
-I only use egg yolks and no egg white to make the cookie chewier.
+Using only egg yolks and no egg white makes the cookie chewier.
 Then some vanilla extract for added flavour and lots of chocolate chips because… do I really need to answer that?

 An important note about the butter used in this recipe: I use the soft, spreadable type butter and not block butter (whereas block butter is a must in my Welsh Cake Shortbread recipe!).
-I’d suggest doing the same, as the cookies may not spread enough in the oven if they contain the firmer block butter.
-Just a heads up!
+I’d suggest doing the same, as the cookies may not spread enough in the oven if they contain the firmer block butter!